 In order to delete a monitor, follow these steps:

 - Go to one.newrelic.com >> Synthetic monitoring and select the monitor you wish to delete.

 - Click on “General”, and then locate and click the “delete monitor” button.

 Review The Performance of Your Application

-In order to quickly identify failed monitors, check to check the list of monitors that are synthetic page to find out what monitors are subject to open violations, their success rate over a period of 24 hours, the failure locations in the number as well as the duration of the monitor and the type of monitor.
+- In order to quickly identify failed monitors, check to check the list of monitors that are synthetic page to find out what monitors are subject to open violations, their success rate over a period of 24 hours, the failure locations in the number as well as the duration of the monitor and the type of monitor.

-When you click on a monitor you’ll be directed on the Summary page on which you’ll be provided with details on which monitors are in the process of failing, as well as why it’s not working (last error message or error response code and duration by domain) along with other details for you to gain more insight into the app’s performance in the course of time.
+- When you click on a monitor you’ll be directed to the Summary page on which you’ll be provided with details on which monitors are in the process of failing, as well as why it’s not working (last error message or error response code and duration by domain) along with other details for you to gain more insight into the app’s performance in the course of time.